Etnachta

-Etnachta (Hebrew: אֶתְנַחְתָּא, with variant English spellings) is one of the most common cantillation marks in the Torah and Haftarah.
+Etnachta (Hebrew: אֶתְנַחְתָּא, also called אַתְנָח or אַתְנָחָא) is one of the most common cantillation marks in the Torah and Haftarah.
 It is the anchor for the Etnachta group, which in full consists of four different trope sounds, not all of which are always present.
 These are Mercha, Tipcha, Munach, and its namesake Etnachta.

 The Etnachta group marks the end of the first segment of a verse.
-Therefore, it never occurs more than once in a single verse.
+If the verse includes three segments, the end of the first segment is marked by a Segol, and it is only the second segment which ends with the Etnachta.
+Therefore, the Etnachta never occurs more than once in a single verse.

+The conjunctive (mesharet) which precedes the Etnachta is always a Munach.
+There can be either one or two Munach before the Etnachta.

+The second-level disjunctive (melech) which precedes the Etnachta is the Tipcha.

+In some rare cases, when the melech is especially strong, and the word with the Etnachta includes a secondary stress, the melech will then remain a Zakef Katan, and the secondary stress will turn into Tipcha (instead of the usual Meteg).
+This combination is called מְאַיְלָא meaila.

 An example is in the first verse of the Book of Genesis according to the Masoretic Text, the statement that God created is marked with an Etnachta, showing the completion of God’s creation.